Community interest company

+A community interest company (CIC, pronounced "see-eye-see", or colloquially, "kick") is a form of social enterprise in the United Kingdom intended "for people wishing to establish businesses which trade with a social purpose..., or to carry on other activities for the benefit of the community".

-A community interest company (CIC, sometimes colloquially pronounced "kick" but also pronounced by its three letter abbreviation) is a type of company introduced by the United Kingdom government in 2005 under the Companies (Audit, Investigations and Community Enterprise) Act 2004, designed for social enterprises where there is a wish to use their profits and assets for the public good.
-CICs are intended to be easy to establish, with all the flexibility and certainty of the company form, but with some special features to ensure they are working for the benefit of the community.
-They are overseen by the Regulator of Community Interest Companies.
+CICs were introduced by the UK government in 2005 under Part 2 of the Companies (Audit, Investigations and Community Enterprise) Act 2004.
+They enjoy the flexibility and certainty of the company form, but with statutory provisions to ensure they are working for the benefit of the community.
+The Regulator of Community Interest Companies provides oversight, which is intended to be "light touch".

-CICs have proved popular and some 10,000 were registered in the first ten years of the status being available.
+CICs have proved popular, with some 10,000 registered in the first ten years of the status being available.

-Objectives

-A community interest company is a business with primarily social objectives whose surpluses are principally reinvested for that purpose in the business or the community, rather than being driven by the need to maximize profit for shareholders and owners.
 CICs tackle a wide range of social and environmental issues and operate in all parts of the economy.
 By using business methods to achieve public good, it is believed that CICs have a distinct and valuable role to play in helping create a strong, sustainable and socially inclusive economy.

+History

+Limited companies that do not have charitable status find it difficult to ensure that their assets are dedicated to public benefit.
+Before the CIC regime was introduced there was no simple, clear way of locking the support of such a company to a public benefit purpose, other than applying for charitable status.

-The community interest company emerged from many sources, often citing the absence in the UK of a company form for not-for-profit social enterprises similar to the public benefit corporation in the United States.
-One notable early proposal was advanced in 2001 by the Public Management Foundation in "The case for the public interest company", based on research supported by the Gulbenkian Foundation, Gordon Roddick, and the Office for Public Management.
+The community interest company emerged from many sources, often citing the absence in the UK of a company form for not-for-profit social enterprises similar to those in other countries.
+A first significant proposal for a new company form in the UK was advanced in 2001 in "The case for the Public Interest Company", by Paul Corrigan, Jane Steele and Greg Parston of the Public Management Foundation.
+This proposal was based on research funded by the Gulbenkian Foundation, Gordon Roddick, and the Office for Public Management, and was influenced by the example of the American public benefit corporation.
+Stephen Lloyd of Bates Wells Braithwaite is also credited with having conceived of the idea of the "Community Interest Company" and led much of the work on establishment of that legal company form in the UK.

+Characteristics

 CICs are diverse.
 They include social and community enterprises, social firms, mutual organizations such as co-operatives, and large-scale organizations operating locally, regionally, nationally, or internationally.

-Legal forms

-CICs must be limited companies of one form or another.
-A CIC cannot be a charity, an IPS or an unincorporated organization.

-Limited liability companies that do not have charitable status find it difficult to ensure that their assets are dedicated to public benefit.
-There is no simple, clear way of locking the support of such a company to a public benefit purpose, other than applying for charitable status.
-The community interest company is intended to meet this need.